While hydroponic gardening might be the hot new grow system on the block, the origins date back thousands of years.

 Nutrient Film Technique Systems

-The key to this method is a specially designed container for the plants that sits on an angle and features a series of grooves running along the bottom that carry the nutrient solution down to a drain at the lower container end.
-Built for fast-growing plants with relatively short lifespans, the Nutrient Film Technique system also uses a water pump, a tank for the nutrient solution, and mesh pots to hold the plants.
+The key to this method is a specially designed container for the plants that sits on an angle and features a series of grooves running along the bottom that carries the nutrient solution down to a drain at the lower container end.
+Built for fast-growing plants with relatively short lifespans, the Nutrient Film Technique system also uses a water pump (see our top choices here, a tank for the nutrient solution, and mesh pots to hold the plants.

 Putting Nutrient Film Technique Systems to Work